bubonic/TGC.bundle/TGC.bundle/README.md

 2. FULL COURSE NAME (TGC####) S01E## Some text.ext

 (where TGC#### is the course number found on the TGC website).
 If you choose 2. the Agent should always locate the course and download the necessary metadata.
+Also, adding the course number to the filenames as show above will result in a sure method of gathering the lecture thumbnails from the TGC+ website for available courses.
+Thus, it is best to name each lecture with the second method.

 and